Investments appraisal – Payback, NPV and IRR

 formula3

-If the project has returns for five years, you calculate this figure for each of those five years.
-Then add them together.
+If the project has returned for five years, you calculate this figure for each of those five years.
+Then, add them together.
 That will be the present value of all your projected returns.
 You then subtract your initial investment from that number to get the NPV.

 If the NPV is negative, the project is not a good one.
 It will ultimately drain cash from the business.
 However, if it’s positive, the project should be accepted.
 The larger the positive number, the greater the benefit to the company.